mogusbi/jquery.equaliser/README.md

 Install package with NPM and add it to your dependencies:
 `npm install @mogusbi/jquery.equaliser --save`

-### Bower
-Install package with Bower and add it to your dependencies:
-`bower install mogusbi/jquery.equaliser --save`

 ## Introducing it to your page
 Include the jQuery and the plugin to your page and then select the elements you wish to set equal heights to and call the `equaliser` method.